Living City Initiative

 There is no upper limit to the amount of qualifying expenditure that can be incurred.
 Furthermore, this relief does not affect the amount of USC or PRSI which you otherwise pay.
 The net effect is that you get relief at your marginal rate of income tax.

 It should be noted that if all the relief for one year cannot be used in that year because of insufficient income, the excess cannot be carried forward and is lost.
-A subsequent sale of the property will not trigger a claw-back and the new owner of the property will not be entitled to any relief.

 5. What conditions apply to the residential relief?

 - The property must be located within a "special regeneration area" (SRA).
 The details of these areas are publicly available and it is the responsibility of the applicant to determine whether the property is within such an area.
 Every effort has been taken to ensure that the boundaries of these SRAs do not intersect properties.
 Under no circumstances will expenditure on a property located outside a SRA qualify for relief.